kimothokamau/satcollector/README.md

 ## Demo

 A demo runs on https://satcollector.com .
-However it currently lags the development version.
+However the demo currently lags behind the development version.

 ## To run this on your local PC